Your first plugin

 Edit the run()

-method, which is called everytime the app’s state changes, and send the number of closed valves to the panel.
+method, which is called every time the app’s state changes, and send the number of closed valves to the panel.

 At the UI side, first add a placeholder in the HTML page.